Intellectual disability and higher education in the United States

+Post-secondary education for students with intellectual disabilities in the United States refers to the opportunities and challenges faced by these students when pursuing higher education.
+Historically, individuals with intellectual disabilities (ID) have faced barriers in accessing post-secondary education, primarily due to restrictions in federal student aid and academic prerequisites.
+However, the enactment of the Higher Education Opportunity Act of 2008 introduced significant changes, allowing students with ID to qualify for federal student grants and work-study programs.
+Over the last two decades, there has been a growth in specialized PSE programs designed for students with ID, focusing on fostering skills beyond traditional academic achievements, such as increased independence, self-determination, and employment readiness.

+Background

 In previous years, students in the United States who have been diagnosed to have intellectual disabilities (ID) cannot have access or have difficulty having access to post-secondary education (PSE).
 One significant reason why these students have been marginalized from continuing their education is their being denied federal student aid.
 Many were disqualified due to the lack of having a high school diploma while others were not able to pass standardized tests which should indicate if their claim to secure aid is justified.
 With the legislation of the Higher Education Opportunity Act of 2008, students with ID can now qualify for student grants and work-study programs.

+History

-In the past 20 years, PSE programs for students with ID have become prevalent throughout the United States (Plotner & Marshall, 2015).
-In 2010, the Office of Post-secondary Education provided financial support for the development of PSE programs through grants.
+Over the past two decades, PSE programs for students with ID have surged in the U.S., with financial backing from the Office of Post-secondary Education starting in 2010.